-TU Delft considers it important to offer financial assistance to students who fall behind with their studies due to their involvement in recognised administrative activities (bestuurlijke activiteiten in Dutch).
+TU Delft considers it important to offer financial assistance to students who fall behind with their studies due to their involvement in recognised administrative activities ('bestuurlijke activiteiten' in Dutch).
 TU Delft recognises a wide range of administrative activities as grounds for financial assistance in the form of administrative months or committee months.
 However, TU Delft does impose conditions in such cases.
 These include study progress requirements that you must have met before you can qualify for financial assistance in connection with administrative activities.
-During the first year of the Bachelor's degree programme, delays in study progress resulting from involvement in administrative activities are not eligible for compensation.
+Study delay as a result of carrying out an administrative activity in the first year of the bachelor's programme will not be accepted, with the exception of activities as a member of the study programme committee.
 Check the regulations for the exact conditions and progress requirements involved.